 - raise funds for purchase of library books and services;

 - and support other functions deemed appropriate by the Friends.

 The Friends have items for sale to help fund activities and book purchases at the library.
-This year we have a selection of mugs and tote bags available for purchase.
-These items are available in various styles and colors and are sold at the Library’s front desk.
+Please check with the library to see what we have for sale.

 Annual Campaign of the Friends of the Library